 References to "we" or "us" are references to First Sentier Investors a member of MUFG, a global financial group.
-First Sentier Investors includes a number of entities in different jurisdictions, operating in Australia as First Sentier Investors and as First State Investments elsewhere.
+First Sentier Investors includes a number of entities in different investors.

-In the United Kingdom, issued by First State Investments (UK) Limited which is authorised and regulated in the UK by the Financial Conduct Authority (registration number 143359).
+In the United Kingdom, issued by First Sentier Investors (UK) Funds Limited which is authorised and regulated in the UK by the Financial Conduct Authority (registration number 143359).
 Registered office Finsbury Circus House, 15 Finsbury Circus, London, EC2M 7EB number 2294743.
-Outside the UK, issued by First State Investments International Limited which is authorised and regulated in the UK by the Financial Conduct Authority (registered number 122512).
-Registered office: 23 St. Andrew Square, Edinburgh, EH2 1BB number SCO79063.
+Outside the UK, issued by First Sentier Investors International IM Limited which is authorised and regulated in the UK by the Financial Conduct Authority (registered number 122512).
+Registered office: 23 St. Andrew Square, Edinburgh, EH2 1BB number SC079063.